dlozon/School-Projects/C_SpellCheck/README.txt

-SpellCheck was written by Dylan Lozon for project 5 of CS-231
+SpellCheck was written by Dylan Lozon for project 5 of the C portion of CS-231

 ------ Compiling Info ------
 Each file can be compiled with